sh3lk/mx/website/docs.md

 ## Multi-Region

-`weaver gke` allows you to deploy a Service Weaver application to multiple [cloud regions](https://cloud.google.com/compute/docs/regions-zones).
+`mx gke` allows you to deploy a MX application to multiple [cloud regions](https://cloud.google.com/compute/docs/regions-zones).
 Simply include the regions where you want to deploy in your config file.
 For example: